ddesmond/clarisse-drop/README.md

 What is Drop?

-Save any selection from Clarisse (shading networks, scatters setups, object, scenes, LPEs, almost anything) for easy reaclling in other projects.
+Save any selection from Clarisse (shading networks, scatters setups, object, scenes, LPEs, almost anything) for easy recalling in other projects.
+Please read the wiki for more info.

 What this tool is not?